-The term 'Inventory' is included in the Trading edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Inventory' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Inventory refers to a collection of items that are an important part of any firms’ assets.
 These finished goods, products which are being built, and even raw materials constitute items that the company will sell.
 As such, analysts often consider inventory to be among the most crucial assets of companies since it is the sale of such goods that constitutes the main revenue generating sources.
 This leads to the corporate earnings which ultimately accrue for the good of the company stake holders.

 Such inventories can be in a range of stages of completion, so long as the corporation keeps them on its company premises.
 It is also possible to have this on consignment.
 Consignment refers to a deal where the firm holds its goods at locations that are third party owned and operated.
 The company still maintains the ownership all the way to the point where it sells the goods.

 Corporations report their inventories on their balance sheets.
 They do this beneath the category of current assets.
 Inventories are the intermediary stage standing in between order fulfillment and manufacturing.
 As these inventories become sold off, their carrying cost moves under the category for cost of goods sold found on the income statement.

 Three different parts of inventories are broken out beneath this account on the statement.
 These are finished goods, works in progress, and raw materials.
 The finished goods prove to be those final products which have completed production processes.
 The business can put them up for sale.
 There are so many examples of this type of goods.
 Finished trains, boxed up electronics, and available to ship airlines are some of them.
 When retailers purchase such goods to resell them, they utilize the name of merchandise.
 Merchandise covers countless items which stores sell such as jewelry, clothing, and electronics that the retailers decide to stock.